Qayyūm al-asmā: History

-Structure and content
+Structure and Content

-The composition consists of 111 Surahs, the same as the number of verses in the Quranic Surat Yusuf.
-At the top of each sura appears the basmalah, meaning the Muslim invocation Bismillah al-raḥman al-raḥim ("In the Name of God, the Merciful, the Compassionate"), which appears at the top of every surah in the Quran except the ninth.
-The appearance of this formula, unique to the structure of the Quran, adds to the connection that the author sought to create between the existence of al-Asma and the holy book of Islam.
-Additionally, one can discern another Quranic characteristic in al-Asma — at the beginning of the Surahs there appear mysterious separate letters, similar to those in the Quran.
+The composition consists of 111 Surahs, the same as the number of verses in the Qurʾānic Surat Yusuf.
+At the top of each sura appears the basmalah, meaning the Muslim invocation Bismillah al-raḥman al-raḥim ("In the Name of God, the Merciful, the Compassionate"), which appears at the top of every surah in the Qurʾān except the ninth.
+The appearance of this formula, unique to the structure of the Qurʾān, adds to the connection that the author sought to create between the existence of al-Asma and the holy book of Islam.
+Additionally, one can discern another Qurʾānic characteristic in al-Asma — at the beginning of the Surahs there appear mysterious separate letters, similar to those in the Qurʾān.

-This composition is different from any regular interpretation of Surat Yusuf: much of the book deals with the religious and messianic doctrines of the Báb, with only a slight connection to the Quranic Surah.
-There are almost no elements in the composition that mention the interpretation of a typical Quran, but it is a kind of new composition that stands by itself.
-In the few times that the Báb writes an interpretation of a particular Quaranic verse, this interpretation is in the form of an allegorical and esoteric interpretation — Tawil and not a Tafsir.
+The composition is markedly different from usual works of Qurʾānic exegesis: much of the book deals with the religious and messianic doctrines of the Báb, with only slight connections to the Qurʾānic Surah.
+There are almost no elements in the composition that mirror the usual style of Qurʾānic interpretations, rather it is a new kind of composition.
+In the few times that the Báb writes an interpretation of a particular Qurʾānic verse, this interpretation is an allegorical, esoteric, and mystical one, using Tawil and not Tafsir.

-The method of interpretation in the book is allegorical-esoteric and mystical: Tawil a commentary which is actually a revelation.
-In this work, the interpretation of the Quran becomes a divine revelation, and revelation is used as a tool for interpretation.
-The entire composition is inspired by the model of the Quranic style, with a considerable amount of Quranic terminology.
-For example, in Surah 4 verse 13 in the Qayyūm al-asmā, the Báb writes: "We [the Hidden Imam] have brought down this book about our servant and our servant [the Báb] [by virtue of] a divine permit [in a form that] resembles [the Quran]."
+In this work, the interpretation of the Qurʾān becomes a divine revelation, and revelation is used as a tool for interpretation.
+The entire composition is inspired by the Qurʾānic style, with a considerable amount of Qurʾānic terminology.
+For example, in Surah 4 verse 13 in the Qayyūm al-asmā, the Báb writes: "We [the Hidden Imam] have brought down this book about our servant and our servant [the Báb] [by virtue of] a divine permit [in a form that] resembles [the Qurʾān]."
 In the first Surah of the Book, the Hidden Imam says: "We have revealed to you [the Báb] all that God has revealed to us [the imams]."
 Here the Báb is depicted as a mediator between the Hidden Imam and humanity.

-Along with these 'moderate' statements, one can find in the book 'bold' statements that describe this book as a new revelation from God, that is, as the new Quran.
+Along with these 'moderate' statements, one can find in the book 'bold' statements that describe this book as a new revelation from God, that is, as the new Qurʾān.
 These statements bring the status of the Báb closer to that of a prophet.
-Elsewhere in the book one can find verses that proclaim the Báb as a divine manifestation of himself, i.e., as the Manifestation of God on earth: "Indeed I am God, and there is no god but me" (Al-Asma, Surah 22: 21).
+Elsewhere in the book one can find verses that proclaim the Báb as a divine manifestation himself, i.e., as the Manifestation of God on earth: "Indeed I am God, and there is no god but me" (Al-Asma, Surah 22:21).